 - 3. Condition to Work.
 Employees who are called back for work must report in a work-appropriate condition that includes, but is not limited to, the non-consumption of substances that impair or compromise an employee's ability to work.
 If an employee is not in a condition to work, the employee must disclose that to the supervisor before reporting for duty. - 4.
-2. CalculationCompensation.
+Compensation.
 The call-back compensation rate is one and one-half (1.5) times the employee's regular hourly rate for call back hours.
 If an employee exceeds the maximum allowable hours for the workweek or work period, or as required under the Gap Pay Act (Virginia Code § 9.1-700, et seq.), the employee will receive overtime pay instead of call-back pay.
 The employee may not receive both for the same hours worked.
 In lieu of receiving overtime pay, employees may receive compensatory time leave in accordance with the established procedures above.

 Once an employee has been called back to work, the employee will be guaranteed a minimum of two (2) hours of call-back pay even if less than two (2) hours of work are performed.
-An employee will receive call-back pay for any work or travel to work.
-Only hours physically worked or call back travel to work count towards the maximum allowable hours.
-An employee called back to work from "on-call" status may keep the on-call pay in addition to call-back pay received.
+An employee will receive call-back pay for any work or all hours worked.
+Ordinary travel/commute between an employee's home and work shall not be considered hours worked, unless approved as hours worked by the Department of Human Resources.
+Emergency travel time to work.a location other than the employee's regular place of business which requires travel of a substantial distance (more than the employee's typical commute) is considered hours worked.
+Only hours physically worked or call back emergency travel time to work count towards the maximum allowable hours.
+An employee called back to work from "oncall" status may keep the on-call pay in addition to call-back pay received.
 When work is completed, travel time home is not compensable as time worked.